THE ULTIMATE, ONE-STOP-SHOP GUIDE FOR YOUR INTENTIONAL ELOPEMENT IN THE NORTH GEORGIA MOUNTAINS.

 As I mentioned above, each season varies in the amount of people visiting the mountains of Georgia.
 But, winter offers the most privacy for elopements.

 Generally speaking, really early in the morning or really late into the evening, you won’t run into crowds or many people!
 Certain trails are either known for their sunrises or sunsets, so work with your photographer and plan accordingly depending on the location you choose to get a more private experience!
+But typically, sunrise or sunset elopements can often see less crowds.

 The mountains are only two hours north of Atlanta, so not a bad day drive for travelers.
 As a result, many travelers who visit the mountains are day visitors.
 So, the longer a trail is, the likelier it is you won’t run into crowds on the trail!